skouchaki/MrGBP/README.md

 -save_feat : If the features needs to be saved separately.

+-no_dims : bh-tSNE dimensions, defualt: 2.

 examples:

 1. Running with default option on a fasta file indicated by the path and save the results in desired directory

-./out -fa /pathtofile/file.fa -outdir /pathtofile/file.fa
+./MrGBP -fa /pathtofile/file.fa -outdir /pathtofile/file.fa

 2. Check the available options

-./out -help
+./MrGBP -help

 3. run using coverage profile

-./out -fa /pathtofile/file.fa -covpm /pathtofile/cpm -covpstd /pathtofile/cpstd
+./MrGBP -fa /pathtofile/file.fa -covpm /pathtofile/cpm -covpstd /pathtofile/cpstd

 Codes for kmeans++ and dbsacan have been downloaded and modified to match our code: kmeans++: http://rosettacode.org/wiki/K-means%2B%2B_clustering